-The pub is on the parish boundary and is sometimes said to be located in Wrentham, however since we now have definitive boundary data from the Ordnance Survey, we can see that it's just inside South Cove.
+The pub is on the parish boundary and is most commonly said to be located in Wrentham, though definitive maps show it's actually in South Cove.

 The licensing magistrates were evidently a bit confused about the pub in 1879 - they licensed it as the Eight Bells!